entmike/dd-lambda-labs/NEXT.md

        sudo apt install -y containerd && \
        sudo apt install -y docker.io nvidia-container-toolkit
      ```
+  3. Reboot.
+     ```
+     sudo reboot
+     ```
+     Wait for about 5 mins and re-enter your **Cloud IDE**.

-  2. Next, we need to switch back to our persistent disk for Docker that we can save between reboots:
+  4. Next, we need to switch back to our persistent disk for Docker that we can save between reboots:

      ```ssh
      sudo bash